duerrp/pyexperiment/examples/README.rst

        save_state()

-By default, pyexperiment will try to load a file called 'config.ini' (if necessary, you can of course override this default filename).
+By default, pyexperiment will try to load a file called 'config.ini' (if necessary, one can of course override this default filename).
 To generate an initial configuration file with the default options, simply run `analyzer save_config ./config.ini`.
 Any options set in the resulting file will be used in future runs.